Shooter killed in West Texas after 5 people died, at least 21 injured, police say

-A gunman in West Texas who killed five people while firing from his vehicle and then from a hijacked mail truck was fatally shot by police in a gun battle in a movie theater parking lot, authorities said Saturday.
+A gunman in West Texas who killed five people while firing from his vehicle and then from a hijacked mail truck was shot and killed by police in a gun battle in a movie theater parking lot, authorities said Saturday.

 At least 21 people were injured, including some who were wounded by the shooter, Odessa Police Chief Michael Gerke said at a news conference.
 Gerke said three law enforcement officers were injured: one from the Department of Public Safety, one officer from the Midland Police Department and one officer from Odessa Police Department.

-At one point, the shooter ditched his vehicle and hijacked a US Postal Service truck, authorities said.

-Law enforcement officers "trapped him in the parking lot of the Cinergy theater, and that's when they were able to engage him," Morales said.

-Alex Wood told CNN he arrived at the theater complex and "next thing you know, I heard a pop, so, I flip the camera to where the theaters are and I just see a bunch of gunfire going off."
+Alex Wood said he drove up to the theater complex and saw a large number of police vehicles.

+"Next thing you know, I hear a pop, so, I flip the camera to where the theaters at and I just see a bunch of gunfire going off," he said CNN.

-"I could see the officer walking up the mail van and discharging his weapon into it, and I believe that's when the shooter was killed," he said.
+"I could see the officer walking up to the mail van and discharging his weapon into it, and I believe that is when the shooter was killed," he said.

 The conditions of those injured were not immediately known.
 Fourteen people were being treated at Medical Center Hospital in Odessa, Texas, according to CEO Russell Tippin.
 No ages or conditions were provided.
 The hospital has a family staging area with grief counselors and social workers to provide support, Tippin said.

 This is the second mass shooting in Texas in August.
-Only four weeks ago, a gunman killed 22 people in a mass shooting in El Paso, located about 285 miles to the west of Odessa.
+Only four weeks ago, a gunman killed 22 people in a mass shooting in El Paso, about 285 miles west of Odessa.
+Politicians quickly responded.

+President Trump tweeted, "Just briefed by Attorney General Barr about the shootings in Texas.
+FBI and Law Enforcement is fully engaged.
+More to follow."

+Vice President Mike Pence told reporters, "Our hearts go out to all the victims and families who had loved ones lose their lives."

 Democratic presidential candidate and Texas native Beto O'Rourke on Saturday reacted to news of this mass shooting by proclaiming, "We need to end this epidemic."